NinjaSchoolProfessor/TradingScripts_ToS/README.md

 ```

 ### ATR For Futures - Upper
  - This adaptive trailing stop indicator automatically calculates stop loss distances based on historical volatility (Average True Range) over a user-defined lookback period.
 It dynamically reports stop levels as price moves to maintain consistent risk management based on the security's actual price movement characteristics.
-Users can choose to simply show the "Stop Distance Only" or calculate that value based on the current price by selecting "Calculated Stop Level". **YOUR CHART TIMEFRAME MUST MEET OR EXCEED THE STUDY SETTINGS** If your chart timeframe doesn't match the `days to lookback` setting, the indicator will produce an error informing you to increase the timeframe view for stop-loss.
+Users can choose to simply show the "Stop Distance Only" or calculate that value based on the current price by selecting "Calculated Stop Level".  --
+ - Note:**YOUR CHART TIMEFRAME MUST MEET OR EXCEED THE STUDY SETTINGS** If your chart timeframe doesn't match the `days to lookback` setting, the indicator will produce an error informing you to increase the timeframe view for stop-loss.

 ### Setup Steps:
 1. **Set your chart timeframe** (e.g., 1-hour chart)